 The Company has been in various insurance coverage disputes with Armstrong World Industries ("Armstrong") for over twenty years relating to asbestos liabilities and insurance covering the period of 1973 to 1981.
 In July 2004, the Company prevailed in a favorable arbitration ruling before an appellate panel regarding Armstrong's available insurance coverage.
+Armstrong has filed, in the United States District Court for the Eastern District of Pennsylvania, a motion to vacate the 2004 appellate arbitration award that was favorable to the Company.
+The Company has filed a cross-motion seeking to confirm the award.
+Both motions have been briefed and remain pending at this time.

-Armstrong filed a Chapter 11 Bankruptcy petition in the United States Bankruptcy Court for the District of Delaware in December 2000.
+Armstrong also filed a Chapter 11 Bankruptcy petition in the United States Bankruptcy Court for the District of Delaware in December 2000.
 A plan of reorganization was confirmed in August 2006, and Armstrong formally emerged from bankruptcy as of October 2, 2006.

-A declaratory judgment action, filed against the Company by Armstrong in 2002, is pending in the United States District Court for the Eastern District of Pennsylvania seeking coverage for asbestos claims under insurance policies issued to Armstrong during the period of 1973 to 1981, including, but not limited to, damages and a declaration regarding the availability, applicability, and scope of alleged non-product coverage not subject to the aggregate limits of the policies.
+A declaratory judgment action, filed against the Company by Armstrong in 2002, is also pending in the United States District Court for the Eastern District of Pennsylvania.
+In that action, Armstrong is seeking coverage for asbestos claims under insurance policies issued to it during the period of 1973 to 1981, including, but not limited to, damages and a declaration regarding the availability, applicability, and scope of alleged non-product coverage not subject to the aggregate limits of the policies.
 Armstrong contends that a significant portion of its asbestos liability arises from operations that would entitle Armstrong to insurance coverage under the disputed policies without regard to the aggregate limit of liability.
-The Pennsylvania action is currently in the initial pleading stages and is inactive by agreement of the parties.
-Armstrong also filed, in the same Pennsylvania District Court, a motion to vacate the 2004 appellate arbitration award that was favorable to the Company.
-The Company has filed a cross-motion seeking to confirm the award.
-Both motions remain pending at this time.
-The Company intends to vigorously defend its position in all coverage litigation that may follow the bankruptcy proceedings, including any argument that coverage issues were finally determined in the bankruptcy proceedings.
+The Pennsylvania coverage action is currently in the initial pleading stages and, while it has been inactive by agreement of the parties since 2002, the parties expect the matter to become active very soon.

+The Company intends to vigorously defend its position in all pending coverage litigation, including any argument that coverage issues were finally determined in the bankruptcy proceedings.
 Management believes that the ultimate liability, if any, to Armstrong will not be resolved for at least one year and very likely may not be known for several years.
 In the opinion of management, the outcome of these pending matters is difficult to predict and an adverse outcome could have a material adverse effect on the Company's business, financial condition, and results of operations.

-As of March 31, 2007, the Company had unfunded capital commitments to private equity, commercial mortgages, and energy investments of \$1,650.

-As of March 31, 2007, the Company had commitments to purchase various mortgage-backed securities settling subsequent to March 31, 2007, at a cost of \$155 with a fair value of \$156, which are included as fixed maturities in the consolidated balance sheets.
+As of June 30, 2007, the Company had unfunded commitments in traditional private equity partnerships, real estate partnerships, energy, and commercial mortgage loans of \$858, \$378, \$451, and \$183, respectively.
+As of June 30, 2007, the Company had commitments to purchase various residential mortgage-backed securities at a cost and fair market value of \$121 and various corporate and municipal securities at a cost of \$50 (fair market value of \$51).